 To this end, Coinbase Pro also employs very sound security practices and has a stellar reputation for taking good care of its customers.
 In addition, the company is insured and backed by some of the largest investors in the trading industry, including the New York Stock Exchange, Andreessen Horowitz, and Union Square Ventures.

-With peace of mind comes a price, however, as Coinbase Pro’s trading fees are significantly higher than most other cryptocurrency trading platforms.
+However, with peace of mind comes a price, as Coinbase Pro’s trading fees are significantly higher than most other cryptocurrency trading platforms.
 The exchange is also a bit lacking in terms of withdrawal processing speed, but for those who value security and dependability, there’s probably no better exchange in this regard.

-It helps significantly to already have a Coinbase account set up before using Coinbase Pro as the accounts can easily be linked via email address, but it is not completely necessary.
+It helps to already have a Coinbase account set up before using Coinbase Pro.
+Then, you can easily link the accounts via email address, but this is not mandatory.

 Why Choose Coinbase Pro?